- Which A-level subjects should I choose?

 Is there a minimum age requirement for entry to the College?

 The University does not set any age requirements, apart from in Medicine, but applicants for all undergraduate courses will be expected to demonstrate an approach to study which includes demonstrable skills of critical analysis, wide contextual knowledge, and the ability to manage their own time without the external imposition of a full daily timetable.

 Can I apply as a mature student?

 Yes.
 Balliol has a long tradition of accepting mature students, and looks for the best and brightest regardless of age or background.
 Please bear in mind that the entrance process for mature applicants is identical to that for all other applicants.
 This includes the requirement to submit written work, sit a test and attend for interview as required.
 In the case of written work, applicants are advised to submit recent work which may or may not be related to the course for which they are applying.
-Read more information about how to apply.
+Read more information for mature students about how to apply.
 Mature students are full members of the JCR.

 There is also a college, Harris Manchester, which provides an environment exclusively for mature students.

 Do you accept Senior Status students?